 (9) Weapons.
-Possession, holding, wearing, transporting, storage or presence of any firearm, dagger, sword, knife or other cutting or stabbing instrument, club, explosive device, or any other weapon apparently capable of producing bodily harm is prohibited on the college campus and during college programming and activities, subject to the following exceptions:
+Possession, holding, wearing, transporting, storage or presence of any firearm, dagger, sword, knife or other cutting or stabbing instrument, club, explosive device, or any other weapon apparently capable of producing bodily harm is prohibited on the college campus and during college Last update 5/21/2025 Renton Technical College Page 6 programming and activities, subject to the following exceptions:

-(a) Commissioned law enforcement personnel or legally authorizedmilitary personnel while in performance of their duties;
+(a) Commissioned law enforcement personnel or legally authorized military personnel while in performance of their duties;

-(b) A student with a valid concealed weapons permit may store a pistol in their vehicle parked on campus in accordance with RCW9.41.050 (2) or (3), provided the vehicle is locked and the weapon is concealed from view; or
+(b) A student with a valid concealed weapons permit may store a pistol in their vehicle parked on campus in accordance with RCW 9.41.050 (2) or (3), provided the vehicle is locked and the weapon is concealed from view; or

-(c) The president may grant permission to bring a weapon on campus upon a determination that the weapon is reasonably related to a 5/05/2025 12:38 PM [6] NOT FOR FILING RDS-6366.1 legitimate pedagogical purpose.
+(c) The president may grant permission to bring a weapon on campus upon a determination that the weapon is reasonably related to a legitimate pedagogical purpose.
 Such permission shall be in writing and shall be subject to such terms or conditions incorporated in the written permission.